CipherYuvraj/AI-Enhanced-System-Call-Optimization/README.md

 ## ⚡ Performance Considerations

-- eBPF overhead is minimal but can slightly impact very high-load systems.
+- dtrace overhead is minimal but can slightly impact very high-load systems.
 - Groq API calls are async/lightweight and do not block real-time monitoring.

 ---